 However, today, IKEA faces a panorama of changing consumer habits: people usually don't plan to get in the car and drive to an IKEA blue box, especially if they're only picking up one or two items.
 Innovation is highly expected from IKEA's loyal customers.

 Jesper Brodin, CEO of the retailer's giant, is on a mission to bring innovations to the firm with a drive to boost growth and transform the in-store experience.

 IKEA, like every retailer now, is wrestling with an omnichannel business model that combines its experiential, physical blue-box stores with the convenience of online shopping.
-Its warehouse-format stores, which were a tremendous innovation, are also placed outside of downtowns to help the company keep expenses – and, as a consequence, prices – low.
+Its warehouse-format stores, which were a tremendous innovation, are also placed outside of downtowns to help the firm keep expenses – and, as a consequence, prices – low.

 For instance, retailer's expansion of smaller-format shops in city centers offered customers a chance to test products in person and then make a decision later at home.
-The company plans to launch more of these mid-sized stores in the future, and some target cities are New York, Paris, Berlin, Barcelona, Tokyo, and Mumbai.
+The organization plans to launch more of these mid-sized stores in the future, and some target cities are New York, Paris, Berlin, Barcelona, Tokyo, and Mumbai.

-The company tested the waters in 2017 with the launch of its first augmented reality mobile app called IKEA Place.
+The firm tested the waters in 2017 with the launch of its first augmented reality mobile app called IKEA Place.
 The app wouldn't allow customers to purchase the items they were visualizing in their homes directly; the innovation was kind of weird as it asked users to go back to the website to make the purchase separately.
 This process harmed growth and frustrated many customers.